symfony/symfony-docs/reference/configuration/framework.rst

 .. caution::

-    If you're using the :ref:`HttpCache Reverse Proxy <symfony2-reverse-proxy>` with this option, the kernel will ignore the ``_method`` parameter, which could lead to errors.
+    If you are using the :ref:`HttpCache Reverse Proxy <symfony2-reverse-proxy>` with this option, the kernel will ignore the ``_method`` parameter, which could lead to errors.